Civil War Rages Inside Australia's Top Muslim Organisation

 AFIC has amassed a $56 million property portfolio and generates $4.5 million in revenue each year while lobbying prime ministers and state premiers on behalf of the Muslim community.
 However, Jneid is at the center of a civil war within AFIC, with members expelled and email campaigns targeting foreign embassies, amid allegations of donations linked to charities run by his family.
 The organization, established in the 1960s, has long played a central role in mosque building, religious education, and advocacy.

-His family has a history of drug trafficking and financial issues, with two of his brothers sentenced to jail and another brother owing fines to the Western Australian government.
-International Humanitarian Aid Inc., a charity run by his family, has received donations from AFIC and has been criticized for lack of transparency in its aid distribution.
-The organization's website is currently down
+The modest suburban home of International Humanitarian Aid Inc., a charity run by Jneid's family, disguises its grand mission of providing aid to those suffering from war, famine, and natural disasters.
+Despite receiving donations and passing on funds to other charities, there is little public record of any aid directly delivered

-Australian Federation Of Islamic Councils Rateb Jneid Civil War Expulsion Email Campaigns Foreign Embassies Donations Charity Drug Trafficking Financial Issues Mosque Building Religious Education Advocacy Australian Charities And Not-For-Profits Commi International Humanitarian Aid Inc. Muslim Youth Support Centre Western Australia
+Australian Federation Of Islamic Councils Rateb Jneid Civil War Expulsion Email Campaigns Foreign Embassies Donations Charity Drug Trafficking Family Issues

 United States Latest News, United States Headlines